zeeshansalim1234/CalgaryHacks2022/README.md

 ### What is HealthPLug?
 ---
 ![Healthplug](https://)
 HealthPLug is a one stop personalised platform that simplifies the concept of living a health lifestyle.
 Healthplug platform employs a machine learning model that generates videos, research papers, visualized data as a response to the users input.
+The Project stems from our personal hardships of maintaining a healthy lifestyle.
+It is a mobile friendly web application which serves the needs of a user based on their input.
+The platform is split into two main components.
+1. <br>
+2. <br>

 ---
 ### Technologies Used (Our Stack)
 ---